-Influenced by his first teacher and mentor, Walter Ryan, Williams developed a keen interest in the study and performance of works by undeservedly neglected composers and has since gone on to perform the rarely-heard piano concertos of Carl Reineke and Anton Rubinstein.
+Influenced by his first teacher and mentor Walter Ryan, Williams developed a keen interest in the performance and recording of works by undeservedly neglected composers, culminating in the release of three albums of world première recordings by the composer Semyon Barmotin.

 For more information, visit christopherwilliamspiano.com.